20 Things To Do With Your Baby Before They Turn 1 - Baby Chick

 Storytime is a fantastic opportunity to join in on a fun, low-pressure group activity before your baby turns one.
 Not only is it a chance for parents to learn fun nursery rhymes they can repeat during playtime at home, but it’s a chance for your baby to meet and interact with other little ones.
 You may also meet your new best friend at storytime.

-12. Take Your Baby to the Ocean
+12. Take Your Baby to the Beach

 Baby girl sitting on towel at the beach in summer

-13. Capture Those Tiny Fingers and Toes
+13. Capture Tiny Fingerprints and Footprints

 14. Sing Together

-15. Get Professional Photos Taken
+15. Book Professional Photos

 20 day old baby girl with chunky cheeks, swaddled in pale purple with a matching headband, in a prop basket for her newborn milestone photos

-16. Experiment with Fun New Foods
+16. Try Fun New Foods

 Feeding.
 Messy smiling baby eating with a spoon in high chair.
 Baby's first solid food.
 Mother feeding little child with spoon of puree.
 Daily routine.
 Finger food.
 Healthy child nutrition.

 When you decide to introduce solids, try to have fun with them.
-I felt overwhelmed by the idea of new foods initially.
+I initially felt overwhelmed by the idea of new foods.
 Still, I learned to love introducing new flavors to my son.
-Whether you are seeing your baby taste a tart strawberry for the first time, fumble with a messy mushed banana, or spit out green peas in protest, every new flavor is a learning moment worth watching.
-It can be hard to embrace the drooly, sticky messes at mealtime, but try to have some fun.
-Your little one will pick up on your energy and associate food with fun before you know it.
+Whether you are seeing your baby taste a tart strawberry for the first time, fumble with a messy, mushed banana, or spit out green peas in protest, every new flavor is a learning moment worth watching.

-17. Plan a Playdate
+17. Plan a Baby Playdate

 Okay, so maybe your baby can’t talk yet or play make-believe.
 That doesn’t mean you can’t plan a playdate with your best friend and their tiny tot.
 It’s remarkable to see your baby explore playtime with someone their size.
-Babbling, pointing, giggling, and mimicking one another’s facial expressions as they explore your living room or a picnic blanket provides endless entertainment (for both parents and babes).
+Babbling, pointing, giggling, and mimicking one another’s facial expressions as they explore your living room or a picnic blanket provides endless entertainment (for both parents and babies).
 No pressure to load up on too many overstimulating toys; just let the little ones roll around together, and they’re sure to have a ball.

-18. Head to the Zoo Together
+18. Visit the Zoo

 Mother and her child watching sea life in oceanarium